LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```
 ![enter image description here](http://localhost/assets/lab2-21.png)

-Start DynamoDBLocal instance on JRE environment, I will specify the `-port` number to 8001 since 8000 was already taken for other tasks on my machine.
+Start DynamoDBLocal instance on JRE environment, I will specify the `-port` number to **8001** since 8000 was already taken for other tasks on my machine.
 The `-sharedDb` parameter instructs to create a single database file named _shared-local-instance.db_.
 Every program that connects to DynamoDB accesses this file
 ```
 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar –sharedDb -port 8001
 ```
 ![enter image description here](http://localhost/assets/lab2-22.png)

 2. Create table on DynamoDB
- Create a `databaseoperation.py` script to create the table on DynamoDB, with the following attributes, where `userId` is the partition key and `fileName` is the sort key. `KeyType` indicates `HASH` for Partition key and `RANGE` for sort key. `AttributeName ` and `AttributeType`
+ Create a `databaseoperation.py` script to create the table on DynamoDB, with the following attributes, where `userId` is the partition key and `fileName` is the sort key. `KeyType` indicates `HASH` for Partition key and `RANGE` for sort key. `AttributeName ` and `AttributeType` specify the name and the type of each attribute in the table.
 ```
 # database schema
 CloudFiles = {